 The following conditions apply to all projects.
 Depending on the nature of your project (and the group applying), there may be further requirements that must be met.
 The LCDC/LA will discuss this with you, if your application is successful.

 Tax Requirements

-The applicant group/organisation does not have to be registered for tax purposes.
+The applicant group/organisation does not have to be registered for tax purposes but must have a Tax Registration Number.

+Cavan County Council will require a tax clearance certificate for all groups/organisations that are allocated or have been allocated grants under other Local Authority Schemes which total in excess of € 10,000 over the previous 12 month period.

 Any applicant group/organisation that is registered for tax purposes must be tax compliant.
 In line with revised tax clearance procedures, which came into effect in January 2016, the Tax Clearance Access Number and Tax Reference number must be submitted for verification purposes.

+VAT will only be paid where it is included in the application amount.
+No further requests for VAT payments or repayments will be accepted.

 Statutory Consents - Applicants must ensure that all necessary statutory permissions or consents are in place before any works commence.
 This includes, but is not confined to, planning permission.

 Insurance - Written evidence of a valid insurance policy may be requested by the LCDC, where relevant, during the applications review process.
+A Specific Indemnity for Cavan County Council will be required on requested policies.

 Acknowledgment of funding - Due to the value of some of these grants, it would not be cost-effective to require signage acknowledging the Department, Local Authority or LCDC funding contribution.
 Other suitable acknowledgements will suffice e.g. on a group/organisation’s website or social media platforms.
 Where signage is developed it should acknowledge the contribution of the Department.